Affordable Housing

 Housing Australia

-To support greater supply of social and affordable rental homes, we are investing in a secure pipeline of housing funding for the long term.
+To support a greater supply of social and affordable rental homes, we have invested in a secure pipeline of housing funding for the long term.
 On July 1, 2023, an additional $2 billion in financing was released by the Albanese Government to help deliver more social and affordable rental homes across Australia.
-In the form of an amendment to Housing Australia's investment mandate direction, we have increased its liability cap from $5.5 billion to $7.5 billion which will enable Housing Australia to provide more low cost and long-term finance to community housing providers through the Affordable Housing Bond Aggregator.

 Home Guarantee Scheme (HGS)